thesethtruth/esi-course-utwente/esi-modelling-workshop/intro.md

 This workshop covers an introduction to energy system modelling in the context of Energy System Integration.
 It is based around an optimisation approach using PyPSA.
 Topics covered in this tutorial:

-- time series analysis (e.g. wind and solar production)
+- time series analysis (e.g. wind and solar production, load curves)
 - geographical data (e.g. location of power plants)
+- demand scenario modelling using the ETM
 - data visualisation
-- optimisation
 - capacity expansion planning
+- storage and dispatchable generators
+- multi-nodal networks
 - interactive visualisation and dashboarding